 Follow these steps to join the Think Sustainably service:

-3. Make the necessary changes to meet the required number of criteria.
-(Events: total number of criteria is 23, minimum amount fulfilled to be included in the service is 11.)
+- Make the necessary changes to meet the required number of criteria.

 - Educate event-goers about the event’s sustainability policy.